aitoraznar/ionic2-speech-recognition/README.md

-Ionic 2 App Base
+Ionic 2 Speech Recognition
 =====================

-This is the base template for Ionic 2 starter apps.
+This is a sample app with Speech recognition using webkit API in a Ionic 2 starter menu app.

 ## Using this project